 MHP drives cost efficiency across all its businesses, supported by its vertically-integrated business model.
-MHP minimises its exposure to fluctuations in world grain prices by growing internally 100% of the corn required for poultry feed production.
+MHP minimizes the impact of fluctuations in world grain prices by growing internally 100% of the corn required for poultry feed production.
 The Company has also adopted an innovative approach by replacing a significant proportion of expensive imported soybean protein with protein from sunflower seeds grown by MHP.